-I’m the author of several articles on Chinese and East Asian politics and foreign policy, as well as the book Chinese Foreign Policy: An Introduction, which had its third edition published in 2016 and with a fourth edition in preparation for early 2019.
-I have been interviewed on Arctic and polar affairs by The New York Times, Associated Press, Agence-France-Presse, South China Morning Post, as well as by news services from China, Iceland, New Zealand, Norway. and Switzerland.
+I’m the author of several articles on Chinese and East Asian politics and foreign policy, as well as the book Chinese Foreign Policy: An Introduction, which had its third edition published in 2016 and with a fourth edition to be published in mid-2019.

-During the past few years, I’ve had the opportunity to present my recent research at international and regional conferences including the International Studies Association, the Arctic Circle, Arctic Frontiers, the High North Dialogue and the China-Nordic Arctic Research Council, and am an adjunct researcher as the Centre for Arctic Policy Studies at the University of Iceland, Reykjavík.
+During the past few years, I’ve had the opportunity to present my recent research at international and regional conferences including the International Studies Association, the Arctic Circle, Arctic Frontiers, the High North Dialogue and the China-Nordic Arctic Research Council, and am an adjunct researcher as the Centre for Arctic Policy Studies at the University of Iceland, Reykjavík as well as at Ruhr University Bochum (Germany).
 I have conducted research and fieldwork in numerous parts of the Arctic and Northern Europe, including Alaska, Denmark, Finland, Greenland, Iceland, Norway and Sweden as well as Northern Canada, as well as in China, Japan, South Korea and Southeast Asia.

 Among my most recent Arctic-related publications available online are the following: